1930 FIFA World Cup: Group 3

 Hosts Uruguay were in a group with Peru and Romania.
 The opening match in this group saw the first player expulsion from the competition when Plácido Galindo of Peru was sent off against Romania.
 The Romanians made their man advantage pay; their 3–1 win included two late goals and the fastest goal of the tournament; Adalbert Deșu opened the scoring after just 50 seconds.
 This match had the smallest crowd of any in World Cup history.
 The official attendance was 2,459, but the actual figure is generally accepted to be around 300.

-Due to construction delays at Estadio Centenario, Uruguay's first match was not played until five days into the tournament.
+Construction delays at Estadio Centenario postponed Uruguay's first match to 18 July, the sixth match day of the tournament.
 The first to be held at the Centenario, it was preceded by a ceremony in honour of the Uruguayan centenary celebrations.
 The Uruguayan team spent the four weeks preceding the match in a training camp, at which strict discipline was exercised.
 Goalkeeper Andrés Mazali was dropped from the squad for breaking a curfew to visit his wife.
 One hundred years from the day of the creation of Uruguay's first constitution, the hosts won a tight match against Peru.
 The result was viewed as a poor performance by the Uruguayan press.
 Performance of the Peruvian goalkeeper Jorge Pardon drew particular praise from neutral observers.
 Uruguay subsequently defeated Romania with ease, scoring four first-half goals to win 4–0.

 Group 4

 The fourth group comprised Belgium, Paraguay, and the United States.
 The American team, which contained a significant number of new caps, were reputedly nicknamed "the shot-putters" by an unnamed source in the French contingent.
 They beat their first opponent, Belgium, 3–0.
-Both sides struggled early on due to heavy rain and snowfall before the U.S. took control.
+Both sides struggled early on in heavy rain and snowfall before the U.S. took control.
 Belgian reports bemoaned the state of the pitch and refereeing decisions, claiming that the second goal was offside.
 The group's second match, played in windy conditions, witnessed the first tournament hat-trick, scored by Bert Patenaude of the United States against Paraguay.
 Until 10 November 2006, the first hat-trick that FIFA acknowledged had been scored by Stábile of Argentina, two days after Patenaude; however, in 2006 FIFA announced that Patenaude's claim to being the first hat-trick scorer was valid, as a goal previously assigned to teammate Tom Florie was reattributed to Patenaude.
 With the United States having secured qualification, the final match in the group was a dead rubber.
 Paraguay beat Belgium by a 1–0 margin.